-This feature automatically selects the most cost effective outside line for any number dialed from your office.
-For instance to minimize your phone bill, you may have all your long distance calls with Optus, all calls to mobiles with Primus and international calls with another network provider.
+This feature automatically selects the most cost-effective outside line for any number dialled from your office.
+For instance, to minimise your phone bill, you may have all your long distance calls with Optus, all calls to mobiles with Primus and international calls with another network provider.
 LCR will automatically pick the correct (lowest cost) carrier for each call type.

 Music-on-hold is fairly self-explanatory – in most systems you have internal music source(s) or simply plug in a source of music to your system.
 Find out more in our Message On Hold Buyer’s Guide.

 This feature automatically assigns a different ringing plan for after hours, weekends or holidays.
 This allows you options such as directing calls to a courtesy message that your business only operates during business hours or if you provide 24×7 support, calls could be automatically screened and directed to service technicians as required.